infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 - error messages do not exist or are not descriptive enough

 - custom components do not support custom error handling

+#### Additional notes

+This technique covers point 3.3.1 Error Identification - Level A of the WCAG standard.

+⎯

 ### Labels or instruction